 Editor’s Note: This article has been updated since its original publication in 2009.
-Here’s the back story: After hearing my friend’s horrific story about being mugged in Barcelona, I asked her to write a post about her experience, since I know the city is a hotbed for pickpockets.
-Don’t get me wrong: I love Barcelona and I’ve been multiple times and never had a problem.
+Here’s the back story: After hearing my friend’s horrific story about being mugged in Barcelona, I asked her to write an article about her experience, since I know the city is a hotbed for pickpockets.
+Don’t get me wrong: I love Barcelona and I’ve been multiple times and have never had a problem.
 But I do know countless people who weren’t so lucky.
 So, the more you’re aware and keep your guard up, hopefully the fewer problems you’ll encounter.
 Below is the story from contributor Cynthia Cunniff.
 RELATED: Rick Steves Got Pickpocketed in Paris – Here’s How to Prevent it From Happening to You

 Recently, I had an experience in Barcelona, Spain that I think is worth sharing.
 My husband and I had put together an amazing three-city tour – Amsterdam, Paris and Barcelona.
 After a terrific 10 days of travel, we were headed home to Los Angeles.
 We left our rented apartment in the Gothic area of Barcelona in the wee hours, 4:30am.
 Like many of the very old buildings in that area, the main entryway had an enormous iron gate for safety.
 I woke up, peered into the darkness and felt quite vulnerable at the thought of trekking, with all our belongings, a good five blocks to the cab area.
 I’d lived in Europe for a good portion of my life and have always been a traveler, and believe that following instincts never makes you stupid – I know it’s due to this belief that I have never before had an incident like I’m about to describe.